gzalles/dsc160_final_group15/README.md

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.

-- Joseph Del Val:
+- Joseph Del Val: abstract, data scraping and processing, tweaking/edits of the WGAN, and final image generation
 - Nathan Tsai: abstract, scraping, discussion
 - Jacob Benson: abstract, presentation, data scraping and processing, discussion
-- Hanbyul Ryu:
+- Hanbyul Ryu: presentation, discussion
 - Gabriel Zalles: presentation, discussion, wiki

 ## Technical Notes and Dependencies